1914 Giro d'Italia: Race summary

-The race itself began at midnight.
+The race itself began at midnight along the Corso Sempione in Milan.
+Rain began quickly after the riders started.
 Angelo Gremo won the first stage ahead of Carlo Durando and Alfonso Calzolari who finished over thirteen minutes in arrears.
-After those three finishers, 34 more crossed the line with the last rider finishing 7 hours after Calzolari.
+After those three finishers, 34 more crossed the line with the last rider finishing seven hours after Calzolari.
 Only three aspiranti riders remained.
 Three riders were disqualified for being pulled by cars, which meant that half of the cyclists were already out of the race after the first stage.
+All non-Italian starters did not finish the first stage of which British rider Freddie Grubb withdrew after around 11 hours of racing because of mechanicals he stated were from Italian competitors.

+In an early stage, nails were thrown on to the route and forced many punctures and led to many abandonments.
+The organizers offered a reward of 1,000 lire to find the culprit.

 Calzolari won the second stage, leaving all other riders so far behind that he took the lead.
-Calzolari stayed safe in the third stage.
+He stayed safe in the third stage.
 In that third stage, Lauro Bordin escaped after 15 km, and rode alone for 350 km, which made it the longest (unsuccessful) breakaway in the history of the Giro.

 Calzolari seemed to be the strongest rider, and was at that point expected to win.
 From then on, Calzolari's tires started to puncture more than normal.
 Sometimes at a checkpoint where riders had to place their signatures, or when they had to carry their bicycles.
 In this way, Calzolari's competition won back some time in the fourth stage, which was won by Giuseppe Azzini, with a margin of over 36 minutes.
-The fifth stage was also won by Giuseppe Azzini, this time more than an hour ahead of the next cyclist.
-This is the biggest stage winning margin in Giro history, a record that is practically impossible to ever be broken.
+The fifth stage was also won by Giuseppe Azzini as it poured rain over the finish of the race, this time more than an hour ahead of the next cyclist.
+This is the biggest stage-winning margin in Giro history, a record that is practically impossible to be broken.
 Azzini had won back enough time to lead the general classification, and was announced as new leader.
 Later that evening, he was given a penalty of one minute for taking a shortcut, which would have put him back in second place.
 Due to unclarity about when this penalty should take effect, he is often still regarded as leader after the fifth stage.